mramachandrappa/covid-19-status-to-hangout/README.md

 # covid-19-status-to-hangout

-To send Covid-2019 status report to hangout chat room.
+An initiation to send Covid-19 status report of India to hangout chat room of my office Community.